-Eat good quality protein sources to help build energy into the body.
+Eat good quality protein sources to help build energy into the body, so they are crucial for adding to your adrenal fatigue diet.
 The B vitamins found in protein are important for energy production, building all the cells in the body, helping with fat metabolism, the synthesis of neurotransmitters, and maintaining nerve cells.

 Whole protein sources include:

 4. Eat your fat